sugarlabs/musicblocks-v4/README.md

 or the _JS DOM API_ directly.
 It is bundled using _Vite_.

 - Application
-  - TypeScript 4
+  - TypeScript 5
-  - React 17
+  - React 18
   - SCSS

 - Tooling
   - Node.js
-  - Vite 4
+  - Vite 6
   - ESLint
   - Docker

 - Testing
-  - Jest
-  - Cypress
+  - Vitest

 ## Development